PiCake314/Pie/README.md

 ## Closures:
-Closures have a familiar syntax.
+Closures have a familiar syntax (JS syntax).\
-Here is a nullary closure that returns `1` when called:
+A nullary closure that returns `1` when called:
 ```pie
 () => 1;
 ```